 View & delete Cookies in Chrome with ChromeCookiesView

-It should be noted that this tool is portable, so there’s nothing to install.
+This tool is portable, so there’s nothing to install.
 Just unzip it, locate the file, and open it.
-Once it’s up and running, users will see a blank screen, but in a short moment, it should be populated with all the cookies from your Google Chrome web browser.
+Once it’s up and running, users will see a blank screen, but in a moment, it should be populated with all the cookies from their Google Chrome web browser.

 You don’t have to launch Chrome to see your cookies, and that’s one of the reasons why we like this tool.
-Not only that, it shows how many cookies are there, and the amount selected if you’re planning on deleting just a few.
+Not only that, it shows how many cookies there are and the number selected if you’re planning to delete just a few.

-The user interface is old school, but we’re not too concerned about that because it simply means the software will likely perform well instead of eating up a lot of system resources.
+The user interface is old-school, but we’re not too concerned because it likely means the software will perform well rather than eat up a lot of system resources.

 At the top, you’ll see named tabs and seven buttons designed for various tasks.
-The first button is for deleting selected cookies, and that’s why it’s a red X. The other is for saving selected cookies, you know if that’s something you want to do.
+The first button deletes the selected cookies, which is why it’s a red X. The other is for saving selected cookies; you know if that’s something you want to do.

-Since ChromeCookiesView does not show new cookies in real-time, you’ll have to click on the refresh button to see what’s up.
+Since ChromeCookiesView does not show new cookies in real time, you’ll have to click the refresh button to see what’s up.

 View & delete Cookies in Edge with EdgeCookiesView